 First of all, there’s my main case.

-This case—which I use for every single client—is the one that Cribcut provided to me.
-It’s a mobile rolling makeup case with multiple compartments.
+This case—which I use for every single client—is a mobile rolling makeup case with multiple compartments.
 The best part about this case is that you can adjust the dividers to suit your individual needs and personal preferences.

 For example, I’ve divided my main case into the following compartments:

 In one compartment, I keep my cutting, foiling, barbering, and tail combs.
 As per the Cosmetology Association of Nova Scotia (CANS) guidelines, I keep my combs submerged in barbicide in a tupperware container at all times to ensure proper sanitary measures are being followed.